aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishapecollection/indexof/_index.md

 ### Return Value

-The zero-based index of the first occurrence of shape within the collection, if found; otherwise, -1.
+The zero-based index of the first occurrence of the shape in the shape collection if found; otherwise, \\u20131.

 ## See Also